 The IBPS Clerk Mains Exam Pattern is as follows:

 |General/ Financial Awareness||50||50||35 minutes|

 |Quantitative Aptitude||50||50||45 minutes|

-Prepare yourself well by solving IBPS Clerk mock tests and practise papers on a regular basis and know the standard of paper and the type of questions asked in the exam.
+Prepare yourself well by solving IBPS Clerk mock tests and practise papers regularly and know the standard of paper and the type of questions asked in the exam.

 IBPS Clerk Exam Pattern for Mains exam- Salient Points

 - The total time allotted for the Mains exam is 2 hours and 40 minutes.

 - The total marks allotted are 200 and candidates scoring above the cut-off are invited to join as clerks in one of the PSBs.